Written in Partnership with Men’s Rings Online.

 Choosing a Men’s Wedding Ring Width

 As you’re likely to know, rings offer all sorts of various widths, and men’s wedding rings are no exception.
-For the sake of simplicity, we’ll boil width down to slim (4mm), medium (6mm) or wide (8mm).
+For the sake of simplicity, we’ll boil width down to slim (4mm), medium (6mm) or wide (8mm) styles.
 That is, do you want a slimmer ring, a medium width ring, or a wider ring?
 Before answering, you should be aware that most men choose bands that are at least 4mm wide, that wider rings typically cost more, and that larger or longer fingers generally go better with wider rings.
 Of course, ultimately it’s up to you what looks best on your finger, and you’ll definitely want to try on a few rings of various widths to see how they look and feel.
 If you already know the width you want, and feel like buying your ring online, Mens Rings Online makes the process supremely easy.
 Simply peruse their catalogue and use the filter at the top to find the width you’re looking for.
 The site also offers a 60 day change of mind guarantee, just in case you discover that maybe a slimmer or wider band was the way to go.

 Different Metals & Materials for Men’s Wedding Rings